Henry-Research/Tartu_bus/README.md

 Some notebooks produce intermediate or exploratory results not shown in the final poster—these are included intentionally to demonstrate the full scope of work completed.

-The 9999_Archived folder contains exploratory notebooks created throughout the development of the project.
-These notebooks document early experiments, alternative modelling attempts, and analytical directions that were ultimately revised or replaced.

 They are included to illustrate the complex and iterative nature of the project, as well as the methodological challenges and dead ends encountered along the way.
 While not part of the final analysis pipeline, they provide valuable context regarding the reasoning, trial-and-error, and decision-making that shaped the final models and workflow.